Zren/ResizeYoutubePlayerToWindowSize/description.md

 https://github.com/Zren/ResizeYoutubePlayerToWindowSize/blob/master/changelog.md

-## 112 - December 2, 2017
+## 113 - December 5, 2017

-* Fix the positioning of the search box's autocomplete popup (it was previously hidden).
+* Fix the autocomplete popup when the video is still visible.
-* Attempt to cleanup the player every 2.5sec instead of every 1sec, as well as the first 150 frames on page load.